cjhnbls/pipelinedb-doc-cn/streams.rst

 	INSERT INTO stream_name ( column_name [, ...] ) VALUES ( expression [, ...] ) [, ...]

-.. important:: It is an error to write to a stream that no *active* continuous views are reading from--the write will be rejected.
-This is to prevent against unknowingly writing data that is being silently ignored.
-See :ref:`activation-deactivation` for more information about active continuous views.

 Let's look at a few examples...

 Stream writes can be a single event at a time: